Thank Your Lucky Stars (Beach House album)

 Thank Your Lucky Stars is the sixth studio album by American dream pop duo Beach House.
 It was co-produced by the band and Chris Coady, and was released on October 16, 2015, by Sub Pop in North America, Bella Union in Europe, and Mistletone Records in Australia.
 The album was released less than two months after their fifth studio album, Depression Cherry.

-Described by the band as "not a companion to Depression Cherry, or a surprise, or b-sides", Thank Your Lucky Stars was unexpectedly announced nine days before its release via the band's Twitter account.
+Described by the band as "not a companion to Depression Cherry, or a surprise, or b-sides", Thank Your Lucky Stars was unexpectedly announced eight days before its release via the band's Twitter account.
 It received mostly positive reviews from critics.

 Background and recording

+Following the release of and extensive touring for Bloom (2012), which garnered critical praise, Beach House released their fifth studio album, Depression Cherry, on August 28, 2015.
+Less than two months following its release, the band announced their sixth studio album, Thank Your Lucky Stars, on their Twitter account, adding that it would be released on October 16, that same year.
+They described it as "not a companion to Depression Cherry, or a surprise, or b-sides".

-The album was recorded at Studio in the Country in Bogalusa, Louisiana, and mixed at Sonic Ranch in Tornillo, Texas.
-Although the album was recorded simultaneously alongside Depression Cherry, the band felt that the records should be seen as distinct unconnected works.
+All of the album's songs were written after those of Depression Cherry, although both albums were recorded simultaneously at Studio in the Country in Bogalusa, Louisiana, and mixed at Sonic Ranch in Tornillo, Texas.
+In contrast to this, the band felt that the records should be seen as distinct unconnected works.
 Despite this, the words "Thank Your Lucky Stars" were etched in the runout of the vinyl pressings of Depression Cherry.
 The cover art is a photograph of Victoria Legrand's mother taken in the late 1950s.

+Promotion and release

+Similarly done to three of the songs from Depression Cherry, three songs from Thank Your Lucky Stars ("Majorette", "She's So Lovely" and "One Thing") were published on the band's website, though were only accessible through the "Single Finder" feature.
+In the United States, Thank Your Lucky Stars debuted at number four on the Top Rock Albums chart, with 10,000 copies sold in its first week.
+It was the band's second release of 2015, following Depression Cherry, which debuted at number one on the Top Rock Albums chart after its release on August 28.